Postmastectomy Tattooing with David Allen

 Tattooing with a liner

 I’ll give detailed, hands-on examples of lining and (especially) shading with a 3 liner.
 In addition to standard lining and shading, using a small grouping can cause less trauma.
 Add this technique to your repertoire.
+You’ll be able to watch me do a small tattoo and ask questions, then we’ll sit and have you tattoo silicon with various types of marks while I watch and offer tips.

 Printing stencils, Photoshop compositions, creating thumbnails with clients and capturing reference from all sorts of sources.